Max Domi: Personal life

 Domi was born in Winnipeg, Manitoba, when his father Tie Domi was a member of the original Winnipeg Jets franchise.
 Domi grew up in Toronto with his mother Leanne Domi and his sisters Carlin and Avery, as his father was traded to the Toronto Maple Leafs in April 1995, a month after he was born.
 Growing up, Domi's favourite team was the Maple Leafs, partially due to his father's many seasons with the club.
 Domi is of Albanian descent—his paternal grandparents immigrated to Canada during wars and tumult in Albania.

 Domi has Type 1 Diabetes which was diagnosed at age 12 following a hockey tournament in Detroit.
 He regulates his blood sugar levels using an insulin pump attached to his hip.
 Domi wore the number 16 during his time in Arizona in homage to Bobby Clarke, a famed hockey player who also suffered with the condition.
 He switched to number 13 after a trade to Montreal due to 16 being retired, as well as to pay tribute to his godfather, Mats Sundin.

 In 2019, Domi and author Jim Lang published a book, No Days Off: My Life with Type 1 Diabetes and Journey to the NHL.

+Domi co-hosts the podcast In Range with research scientist Andrew Koutnik, in which they discuss living with Type 1 diabetes, health, and performance from both personal and scientific perspectives.